slekup/git-chest/README.md

 Store and sync repository metadata (data optional) for offline browsing, analysis, and updates.

+Useful for:

+- Mirroring and archiving remote repositories in case they are ever deleted.
+- Searching through your own local database of repositories.
+- Viewing a repositories README, file-tree, and other metadata locally without cloning it.

 ## Supported Git Hosts

 - [ ] GitHub